|Ex-dividend date interim||12 October 2017|

 What is a dividend?

-A payment made to everyone who holds shares, the level of which is based on the Company's dividend policy and the number of shares held by shareholders at the record date.
-It can be paid in cash or used to buy more Tesco shares.
+Dividends are payments made to everyone who holds shares on the Record Date.
+The frequency of dividend payments and amount paid per share are based on the Company's dividend policy and the number of shares held by shareholders at the Record Date.
+Dividends can be paid in cash or used to buy more Tesco PLC shares.

 What is the ex-dividend date?